savoirfairelinux/num2words/CONTRIBUTING.md

 * Is the code PEP8 compliant?
 * Is the code covered by tests?

 [TravisCI](https://travis-ci.org/) is configured to run those checks on every Pull-Request.
-It is recommanded you configure your fork to do the same.
+It is recommended you configure your fork to do the same.

 ### Reporting bugs